Federated Learning with Heterogeneous Differential Privacy: Analyzing Heterogeneous Differential Privacy in Simplified Settings

+In this section, we study the heterogeneous DP problem in a simplified linear regression setup inspired by the one proposed by \cite{li2021ditto}.
+We consider a federated linear regression setup, where clients are interested in learning Bayes optimal models in the sense of \eqref{eq:local-bayes}.
+We briefly show that in this simplified setup, the solution could be cast as a bi-level optimization problem, which can be solved as a personalized FL problem \eqref{local_bayes_objective_general}, which motivates our subsequent algorithm design.

-In this section, we provide some insights into the proposed \emph{FeO2} algorithm through a simplified setup, inspired by the one proposed by \cite{li2021ditto}, known as federated point estimation.
-We first start by considering the global estimation on the server and show that \emph{FeO2} is Bayes optimal when using the appropriate value of the ratio $r$.
-Then we consider personalization using \emph{Ditto} for both private and non-private clients and show that combining the optimal \emph{FeO2} with \emph{Ditto} is Bayes optimal for private and non-private clients when using appropriate values of the regularization parameters $\lambda_{\text{p}}$ and $\lambda_{\text{np}}$.
-Finally, we show the gain of opting out in the proposed personalized setup compared to the baseline.
-The federated point estimation is presented for clarity of discussion, refer to the appendix for additional discussions and an extension of the setup to linear regression problems.
+We first start by considering the global estimation on the server and show the proposed solution is Bayes optimal.
+Then, we consider local estimations for all clients and show that the proposed solution is Bayes optimal for all clients when using appropriate values of the respective hyperparameters.
+We further characterize the privacy-utility trade-off gains in the Bayes optimal solution compared to variants of DP federated averaging \cite{andrew2019differentially}.
+The discussions in this section are brief, refer to the appendix for further and more comprehensive discussions.